brentonhouse/geek-config/readme.md

 ## Examples

 > **NOTE:  Currently only the file extension `.json` is supported.
 Support for more file extensions will be added very soon.**

+> This following part of the documentation has not been updated yet to reflect support for profiles but it will be updated soon.
+>

 ### Parameters: name